MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     - **Deployment type**: Standard
     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: Default
+1. Wait for the deployment to be complete before you can test it, this may take a while.

 ## Test the fine-tuned model

-Now that you deployed your fine-tuned model, you can test the model like you can test any other deployed model.
+Now that you deployed your fine-tuned model, you can test the model like you can tested the your deployed base model.

 1. When the deployment is ready, navigate to the fine-tuned model and select **Open in playground**.
-1. In the chat window, enter the query `What can you do?` Notice that even though you didn't specify the system message to instruct your model to answer travel-related questions, the model already understands what it should focus on.
-1. Try with another query like `Where should I go on holiday for my 30th birthday?`
+1. Update the system message with the following instructions:

+    ```
+    You are an AI travel assistant that helps people plan their trips.
+Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
+    You should not provide any hotel, flight, rental car or restaurant recommendations.
+    Ask engaging questions to help someone plan their trip and think about what they want to do on their holiday.
+    ```

+1. Test your fine-tuned model to assess whether its behavior is more consistent now.
+For example, ask the following questions again and explore the model's answers:

+     `Where in Rome should I stay?`

+    `I'm mostly there for the food.
+Where should I stay to be within walking distance of affordable restaurants?`

+    `Give me a list of five hotels in Trastevere.`

 ## Clean up